-Vinyl is a low maintenance material that can offer great performance at a great price.
-Although it has limited options and less colors, it also has the lowest manufacturing cost making it more cost effective for homeowners.
+Vinyl is a low-maintenance material that can offer great performance at a great price.
+Although it has limited options and fewer colors, it also has the lowest manufacturing cost, making it more cost-effective for homeowners.

 Learn more about vinyl windows

-The single hung style of window is fixed in place at the top, allowing you to open it from the bottom for ventilation.
-Double hung is very similar, except you can lower it open from the top as well as raising it from the bottom.
-Double-hung windows are nice because opening the top sash allows you to let hot air leave the room, while leaving the bottom sash closed for children and pets.
+The single-hung style of window is fixed in place at the top, allowing you to open it from the bottom for ventilation.
+Double-hung is very similar, except you can lower it open from the top as well as raise it from the bottom.
+Double-hung windows are nice because opening the top sash allows you to let hot air leave the room while leaving the bottom sash closed for children and pets.
 Single-hung windows do not open from the top, but this style may be desirable for larger windows where you are less likely to reach the top to open or tilt in for cleaning.
 These styles are becoming more popular due to their versatile look and ease of cleaning.

 Learn more about single-hung windowsLearn more about double-hung windows

 Sliding windows work similarly to sliding doors, opening horizontally on a track.
 These provide a unique twist to the classic vertical style of windows, and they can give you even more control over the ventilation, which makes them perfect for rooms like bathrooms or kitchens where you might want to ventilate steam or control airflow.
 Some homeowners choose to replace existing side-by-side casement windows with one sliding window.
 Eliminating the space between offers more glass and gives a great view for a better price.